Mateus300/Atividades-SENAI/README.md

-# Todas as Atividades do SENAI
+# Todas atividades do SENAI